-Summary 2018: The County of Santa Barbara prepared an AB 1600 Study (or a "nexus study"), as required by the Mitigation Fee Act of 1987, and adopted development impact fees.
+Summary 2019: The County of Santa Barbara prepared an AB 1600 Study (or a "nexus study"), as required by the Mitigation Fee Act of 1987, and adopted development impact fees.
 Upon incorporation, the City inherited the existing fees.
 At a public meeting in 2016, Public Works staff presented the AB 1600 Annual Financial Reports for the City of Goleta's Development Impact Fees to City Council and since then has been gathering data to revalidate and update the City's traffic model.
 The update will also be structured to incorporate both bicyclist and pedestrian traffic counts in order to determine roadway levels of service.
 This change will result in a more comprehensive and diverse analysis but required additional time to complete.
-The new Development Impact Fee Ordinance is expected to be completed in early 2019 and includes impact fees for Transportation Facilities as well as fees for Bicycle and Pedestrian Facilities.
-The new ordinance will be taken to the City Council for consideration in early 2019.
+The new Development Impact Fee Ordinance was completed in early 2019 and includes impact fees for Transportation Facilities as well as fees for Bicycle and Pedestrian Facilities.
+The new fee ordinance was introduced to the City Council on February 6, 2019, and subsequently adopted at the following hearing on February 19, 2019.